Honda e:Ny1 review

 Performance, motor & drive

-We’ve lauded Honda for how well its cars drive; the new hybrid-powered Civic is one of the most engaging cars in its class, while the dinky Honda e is a fun, zippy city car.
-The new Honda e:Ny1 is certainly designed to offer a relaxed, comfortable ride, but it also offers a surprising level of engagement.
+In the past we’ve lauded Honda for how well its cars drive; the new hybrid-powered Civic is one of the most engaging cars in its class, while the dinky Honda e is a fun, zippy city car.
+The new Honda e:Ny1, on the other hand, feels pretty relaxed and composed when driving at higher speeds, but around the towns and city streets where it’ll inevitably spend the majority of its time, it feels rather jittery and unrefined.

 First things first, the e:Ny1’s steering is perfectly weighted and balanced – a Honda trademark – while there’s very little body lean whenever you throw the car into a fast corner.
-The sprint from 0-62mph takes a not-insignificant 7.6 seconds – faster than many rivals in this segment – with the instant delivery of all 310Nm of torque providing a satisfying thump in the back whenever you floor the accelerator.
+However, the suspension tends to jostle around over bumps and the electric motor is pretty loud and obtrusive.
+There’s no doubting the performance it offers, though; the sprint from 0-62mph takes 7.6 seconds – faster than many rivals in this segment – with the instant delivery of all 310Nm of torque providing a satisfying thump in the back whenever you floor the accelerator.

 Interior, dashboard & infotainment